krshrimali/blog/content/posts/daily_updates_18_11_2022.md

 1. Completed Chapter 1 (Lexing) of the book "Write an Interpreter in Go".
 Very detailed, and I love how the author included REPL in the chapter 1.
 Even though it's not a lot of code, it just makes it so intuitive to run line by line and get the tokens.
 2. Started reading Chapter 2 (Parser).
 Fortunately, I do have some knowledge about grammars, BNF and EBNF forms, and using parser generators.
 But I agree with the author there, you'll learn a lot if you create the parser from scratch.
 So I'm looking forward to it.
+3. (TODO) Watch [Secure Login System in Python](https://www.youtube.com/watch?v=3NEzo3CfbPg).
+Just a random YT video that appeared in my feed, which attracted me enough to watch :) Also, the guy is quite good w.r.t his content.

 **Leetcode**:

-Revisited all the problems I've solved so far.
+(TODO) Revisit all the problems I've solved so far.
+Implement them again in C++ and Rust.

 Thank you! :)